 Types of Executive Chairs

-While there aren’t actually multiple subtypes of office chairs, it is true that they come in quite a number of varieties.
-For instance, just like with regular office chairs, you can find executive chairs in “big and tall” and petite sizes.
-Mostly though, executive chairs are defined by a robust set of features.
+While there aren’t actually multiple subtypes of office chairs, they do come in quite several varieties.
+For instance, executive chairs come in “big and tall” and petite sizes like regular office chairs.
+However, executive chairs are mostly defined by a robust set of features.

 The overwhelming majority of executive chairs have the following features in common: